Bangli Regency: Administrative districts

-The Regency is divided into four districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The Regency is divided into four districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
 The most northern district – Kintamani, which is the primary highland region for the cultivation of arabica coffee – occupies over 70% of the regency's area and has 43% of its population.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 68 rural desa and 4 urban kelurahan – the latter all in Bangli District), and its postal codes.